Streaming web request

 {% tabs %}

-{% tab title="Example: parsing SSE from an AI API" %}
+{% tab title="Example: parsing SSE using an action" %}

 This example parses Server-Sent Events from an AI Messages API.
 Each SSE event is a line starting with `data:` followed by a JSON payload.
 The handler extracts text deltas and passes each one to an action called `updateStreamingResponse`.